The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

-A posterior estimate is obtained by Markov chain Monte Carlo (MCMC) sampling.
-We draw a posterior sample of size 40000 obtained from four chains of length 10000 after a burn-in phase of 1000 draws each.
+To obtain the posterior estimate the No-U-Turn sampler is used \cite{NUTS2014}.
+We draw a posterior sample of size $40\,000$ obtained from four chains of length $10\,000$ after a burn-in phase of $1\,000$ draws per estimation.
+In practice, model diagnostics should be used to check convergence and sampling efficiency before using it for testing.\cite{stanmanual} This is not done within the simulations due to the automated procedure, but showcased in the supplementary material. \\

-Each combination of sample scenario and prior specification leads to a total of 336 different simulation settings -- 288 with a positive ADR rate and 48 controls to match in with only background events for the simulation study.
+Each combination of sample scenario and prior specification leads to a total of 168 simulation settings -- 144 with a positive ADR rate and 24 controls with only background events to match.
 Each simulation scenario's data generation and posterior estimation is repeated 100 times.

+The pWSP test does not require a prior specification, such that the number of simulation scenarios is reduced to 21 -- 18 scenarios with a positive ADR rate and three controls.
+Data generation and maximum likelihood estimation are performed 800 times each.